bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-24-newsletter.md

     larger this size, the more an honest user will need to pay to overcome a [transaction pin][topic transaction pinning] (see [Newsletter #283][news283 v3pin]).
-The smaller the size, the fewer inputs an honest user can use to contribute fees.
+The smaller the size, the fewer inputs an honest user can use to contribute fees. {% assign timestamp="13:40" %}

 - **New documentation repository:** Anthony Towns [posted][towns binana] to the Bitcoin-Dev mailing list to announce a new repository for protocol specifications, _Bitcoin Inquisition Numbers And Names Authority_ ([BINANA][binana repo]).
-Four specifications are available in the repository at the time of writing:
+Four specifications are available in the repository at the time of writing: {% assign timestamp="29:56" %}

     - [BIN24-1][] `OP_CAT` by Ethan Heilman and Armin Sabouri.
 See the description of their soft fork proposal in [Newsletter